-Revision joint replacements are among the most complex procedures in modern orthopaedics, and in contrast to routine primary (first time) joint replacement surgeries, relatively few surgeons and centers perform revision surgeries.
+Because revision joint replacements are among the most complex procedures in modern orthopaedics, relatively few surgeons perform revision surgeries.
 For that reason, many of our patients undergoing revision surgery have been referred from other centers or surgeons.

-When a patient with an artificial hip or knee is involved in a fall or trauma, most often it is the surrounding bone that breaks before the metal prosthesis fails.
-As a result, the bone surrounding and anchoring the artificial joint may fracture, requiring that the joint replacement be revised as part of the surgery to treat the broken bones.
+When a patient with an artificial hip or knee is involved in a fall or trauma such as a motor vehicle accident, most often it is the bone surrounding and anchoring the artificial joint that breaks before the metal prosthesis fails.
+This is called a periprosthetic fracture.
+As a result, the joint replacement needs to be revised as part of the surgery to treat the broken bones.

 Mechanical loosening, meaning that the prosthesis becomes loose from the surrounding bone, is another common cause of eventual revision joint replacement.
 As a patient ages, the bone around the implant may become softer due to age related changes or microscopic particulate wear.
 With today's modern materials, longevity and the incidence of mechanical loosening have improved dramatically over 50+ years of total joint replacement, and improvements in materials science and engineering mean that most implants will have a service life of decades.

 Artificial joints do not often become infected, but when they do, surgery is usually required.
 If you become ill with a fever or you have a prolonged infection in another part of the body, you should seek medical treatment.
 Bacteria from an infected body part can travel through the blood to the site of the joint replacement and infect the prosthesis.